ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

    * LBCs: ``gfs.t{cycle}z.atmf{fhr}.nemsio``
 * RAP (GRIB2): ``rap.t{cycle}z.wrfprsf{fhr}.grib2``
 * HRRR (GRIB2): ``hrrr.t{cycle}z.wrfprsf{fhr}.grib2``

+where {cycle} corresponds to the 2-digit hour of the day when the forecast cycle starts, and {fhr} corresponds to the nth hour of the forecast.
+For example, a forecast starting at 18h00 UTC would have a {cycle} value of 18, which is the 0th forecast hour.
+The LBCS file for 21h00 UTC would be named ``gfs.t18z.pgrb2.0p25.f03``.

 In order to preserve the original file name, the ``f00`` files are placed in the ``ICS`` directory and all other forecast files are placed in the ``LBCS`` directory.
 Then, a symbolic link of the